Secret-Society-Braid/imas-cord-hub-backend/doc/API_DATA_LICENSE.md

 ## Data

-The following data are stored in this repository and served by calling this API.
+The following data are stored in this repository and served.
+Both server and fansite models are stored as an array.

 - [server.model.ts](https://github.com/Secret-Society-Braid/imas-cord-hub-backend/blob/main/src/server/model/server.model.ts)
   - internal ID (used only in this API)